Last updated on Apr 10, 2026

 -

-3.Before filling out the form, gather all necessary information.
-This includes details about your project, compliance documentation, and any specific changes made during construction.
+3.Before you start filling out the form, gather all necessary documents and information, including project details, changes made during construction, and compliance standards.

 -